mat1jaczyyy/lpp-performance-cfw/README.md

 * External LED feedback toggles whether pads on the 8x8 grid light up when MIDI is received externally.
 * Fader Velocity toggles whether faders will ignore velocity sensitivity, even if it's turned on globally.

+In modes found on the stock firmware, the channel selection will appear in the bottom-right corner.

 ### Performance mode

 The new Performance mode is designed to eliminate the need for Top Lights plugins and Retina 2.1 on the host machine.
 Top Lights are made directly available via normal Note On messages (according to the Top Lights configuration), and the velocities received are displayed using the currently selected palette.
 This also allows for placing samples on the top row.